Style Guide

 Alternative

 Why: The staircase reads as the transition piece.
 Match the tread material to the storey it lands on.
-If the ground floor is herringbone, run a plank LVT tread rather than trying to herringbone the steps themselves — the small surface area kills the pattern.
+If the ground floor is herringbone, run a plank LVT tread rather than trying to herringbone the steps themselves.
+The small surface area kills the pattern.

 Why landed needs a zoned strategy

-A typical HDB flat is one storey and one substrate — you can almost always pick a single LVT spec and run it edge to edge.
+A typical HDB flat is one storey and one substrate, so you can almost always pick a single LVT spec and run it edge to edge.
 A landed property is fundamentally different: every zone has a different brief.
 The ground floor entertains.
 The upper floors rest.
 Wet zones must shed water.
 Outdoor zones bake in tropical sun.
 The staircase ties it all together.
 A good specification respects each one rather than forcing a single material to do everything.

 The premium LVT and herringbone case